UrjalaCoder/Showcase/README.md

 # Showcase

-This is the main showcase of Tuomas Myllymäki.
-I also have another web oriented showcase, please check it out also.
-Main language is Python.
-If you're an employer please contact me if you find my stuff interesting, I'm looking for a summer job for the summer of 2019.
-I live in Espoo, Finland.
+This is an old repository of mine which contains all kinds of programs.
+My name is Tuomas Myllymäki and I live in southern Finland.
+If you're an employer please also check out my newer [repositories](https://github.com/UrjalaCoder/).
+As I said, **this is mainly old stuff**.
 I'm a first-year computer science student at Aalto university.
 I have some hobby experience but no actual job experience.
 Though I'm eager to learn!
+**I'm looking for a summer job for the summer of 2019.
+Please contact me if you're interested in hiring me.**

 # Sim
 In the folder titled 'Sim' you find a gravity simulation made with HTML and Javascript.